Canon 250D vs Fujifilm X-A5

 |Fujifilm X-A3« »||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Fujifilm X-A3|

-Both the 250D and the X-A5 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the 250D followed on from the Canon 200D.
+The 250D is a recent model that features in the current product line-up of Canon.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 250D or the Fujifilm X-A5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.